VMLujanJr/event-scheduler/README.md

 ## Description

-[event-scheduler](https://github.com/VMLujanJr/event-scheduler) is an interactive quiz that covers basic JavaScript fundamentals in a simple question & answer format with next and previous buttons.
+[event-scheduler](https://github.com/VMLujanJr/event-scheduler) is a scheduler to keep track of important tasks.

-You may also visit the interactive [website](https://github.com/VMLujanJr/event-scheduler) to try out the quiz yourself.
+You may also visit the interactive [website](https://vmlujanjr.github.io/event-scheduler/) to try out the quiz yourself.

 ## Objectives
 ```